-⚠ The schedule in the Gantt chart should indicate the number of months elapsed from the start of the action (Month 1).
+⚠ The schedule in the Gantt chart should indicate the number of months elapsed from the start of the action (Month 1, Month 2, etc.) but no actual dates.

 3.2 Quality and capacity of the host institutions and participating organisations, including hosting arrangements